Deadly Circus Fire: The Hydra's Tailor (2015)

-Deadly Circus Fire launched a Pledge campaign on April 2014 to raise funds for the recordings of their second studio album.
-Following the success of it and raising over £10,000, the band have signed a worldwide record deal with Musicarchy media for the releasing of their new work The Hydra's Tailor.
+Deadly Circus Fire launched a Pledge campaign in April 2014 to raise funds for the recording of their second studio album.
+Following the success of the campaign, which raised over £10,000, the band signed a worldwide record deal with Musicarchy Media for the release of their album The Hydra's Tailor.
 It was released worldwide via Musicarchy Media on 16 June 2015.